 - Using WooCommerce and Printful to offer products on your WordPress site

-Bob: I take advantage of it.
-Why not just go ahead and have everybody personally tell me their story and teach me?
-Well, what I want to talk about today is print-on-demand.
+Bob: What I want to talk about today is print-on-demand.
 And I think by the term itself, it’s pretty self explanatory.
 But just give us a little bit of an overview.
 And I know there’s tons of products available that you can get via print-on-demand.
 Can you share some of the more popular ones as well?

 Maddy: Sure.
 Just to explain for anybody who might not know, print-on- demand, I compare it to drop shipping, in that you never actually have to stock the products yourself.
 So that’s the idea behind print-on- demand.
 The benefit is that you don’t have to hold inventory.
 So it really enables anybody who has an idea for something that want to design, and then print on various items, to do that without having to take on all these additional expenses, and figuring out where they’re going to put this stuff— in their house or wherever.